-About 80% of people who lose a significant amount of weight regain all or some of that weight within two years.
+About 80% of people who lose a significant amount of weight regain all or some of that weight within two years .
 The key to successful weight maintenance is to behave like the determined 20% who keep the weight off long term.
-Lucky for us, this is a heavily-studied topic and experts can offer some practical, concrete recommendations that will help you avoid re-gain.
+Thankfully, this is a heavily-studied topic and experts can offer some practical, concrete recommendations to help avoid rebound weight gain.

-In the US, there’s a group called the National Weight Control Registry (NWCR).
-This list keeps track of people have lost at least 30 pounds and kept it off for a full year or more.
-The registry is voluntary and currently tracks over 10,000 individuals.
-When experts analyzed the data gathered through NWCR questionnaires, certain patterns emerged in the daily routines of people who successfully maintain major weight loss.
-If you’re wondering how to keep the weight off during the ups and downs of life after phentermine, check out these six straightforward tips!
+The National Weight Control Registry (NWCR) is a list that keeps track of people in the United States who have lost at least 30 pounds and kept it off for a full year or more.
+The registry is voluntary and currently tracks over 10,000 individuals .
+When experts analyzed data gathered through NWCR questionnaires, certain patterns emerged in the daily routines of people who successfully maintain major weight loss.

-If you want to maintain major weight loss, eating breakfast proves key.
-But don’t stress – it doesn’t need to be anything fancy!
-The most common breakfast among NWCR participants is milk and cereal, but scrambled egg whites & toast, a smoothie or a meal replacement shake are great options too.
-The most important thing is that you eat (or drink) something.
+In the quest to maintain major weight loss, eating breakfast proves key.
+Thankfully, it does not need to be anything fancy.
+The most common breakfast among NWCR participants was milk and cereal, but scrambled egg whites & toast, a smoothie or a meal replacement shake are great options too.
+The most important thing is to eat (or drink) something in the first 1-2 hours of the day.
 Aim for about 250-400 calories at this first meal.